Our mission

 "Healing, health, and happiness awaits you.
 Begin life at Felicity House."

-"A Sanctuary for Women suffering from Alcoholism and Addiction, a Safe Haven for those wanting to find a new life in Sobriety"
+“A Sanctuary for Women suffering from Alcoholism and Addiction, a Safe Haven for those wanting to find a new life in Sobriet

 "I walked into Felicity House nearly 20 years ago.
 Life didn't get easier but it got simpler.
 The foundation for sobriety l got there saved and continues to save my life.
 Angels ( and a few minions) dwell in the fiber of that house.
 THANK YOU"